 Always leave early enough in the day to have plenty of light for your entire hike.
 If you think you may cut it close, bring along a fully-charged headlamp.

-If it’s winter, will the trail be covered in snow and hard to find?
+If it’s a winter hike, will the trail be covered in snow and hard to find?
 In the spring, will it be too muddy or will there be swift-moving water crossings?

 Consider the season, recent weather, like an overnight rain, and trail conditions when selecting a hike.